Joerg-Schultz/PlanTrainDoc/docs/index.md

 ---
 <div style="float:right"><b><a href="index_de.md">DE</a> | EN</b></div>

-# Where can this App help you? (executive summary)
+# Where can this App help you?

 [Develop a training plan](#Developing-a-training-plan)